themaximalist/embeddings.js/README.md

 </div>
 <br />

-`Embeddings.js` is a simple interface to get `OpenAI` or local embeddings for use in vector search and text similarity.
+`Embeddings.js` is a simple way to get text embeddings in Node.js.
+Embeddings are useful for text similarity search using a [vector database](https://vectordbjs.themaximalist.com/).

 ```javascript
 await embeddings("Hello World!"); // embedding array